 Rachel Bamberger Chalkowski, affectionately known as Bambi, directs one of the most highly esteemed tzedaka organizations in Israel.
 Assisted by an international network of volunteers, Matan B’Seter Bambi alleviates the physical and emotional strain of Israeli families who are undergoing medical and social crises.

-Over 400 families receive monthly stipends, with an additional 600 or more families receiving help before the holidays, and many emergency cases as well.
-Bambi’s annual budget is over one million dollars and 97% of every dollar goes directly to those in need.
+Over 500 families receive monthly stipends, with additional families receiving help before the Yomim Tovim.
+Bambi’s annual budget is over $1,600,000 and 97% of every dollar goes directly to those in need.
 This money helps pay for the most basic of human needs- food, rent, utilities, and medical help- when conventional channels have been exhausted.
 Moreover, Bambi provides her aid with sensitivity and dignity.

 Please consider a generous gift.
 In return, you will receive the grateful blessings of all those whom you have helped.